Liposuction is a cosmetic procedure used to remove unwanted body fat.

 You may need to take antibiotics straight after the procedure to reduce the risk of infection.
 Most people also take mild painkillers to ease any pain and swelling.

 If you had a general anaesthetic, someone would need to drive you home and stay with you for the first 24 hours.
-You wouldn't be able to drive for a few days.

 The bandage or corset can be taken off while you shower.